andela-technology/qualified-docs/content/creating-content/challenges/guides/sql-without-rspec.md

 #### `widgets.py`:

 This is a helper file that makes the test suite simpler.
+You may wish to hide this from the candidate or make it read-only.

 ```python
 import csv